MLidstrom/fluffos/docs/efun/contrib/shuffle.md

 ### DESCRIPTION

-    randomly reorders the elements of the given array (changes original!!!)
+    Randomly reorders the elements of the given array.
+Note that this function modifies the original array in place and returns it.